-• The full title of the thesis in title case (exceptions may be made for discipline-based conventions e.g., scientific notation).
-An English title must be provided for any thesis written in a language other than English
+- the full title of the thesis in title case where major words are capitalised and minor words are lowercase (exceptions may be made for discipline-based conventions, e.g., scientific notation).
+An English title must be provided for any thesis written in a language other than English. - the full name of the candidate. - the qualifying degree(s) of the candidate including the year of award and awarding institution. - the degree for which the thesis is being submitted and a statement whether the thesis is submitted in total or partial fulfilment of the requirements for that degree. - Total fulfilment is defined as the thesis and any other material presented with the thesis for examination (e.g., creative components, novels or exegeses) and should be written as: - A thesis submitted in total fulfilment of the requirements for the degree of <insert degree name> - Partial fulfilment is defined as the thesis and any other course requirements not presented with the thesis for examination (e.g., compulsory coursework) and should be written as: - A thesis submitted in partial fulfilment of the requirements for the degree of <insert degree name> - for a jointly awarded degree the statement should be written as: - A thesis jointly submitted in total fulfilment of the requirements for the degree of <insert degree name> - the name of the school associated with the work (if appropriate, you may list the La Trobe Institute or Research Centre after the school, but do not include your department). - La Trobe University, Victoria, Australia (do not include details of the campus at which you studied.

-- The full name of the candidate - The qualifying degree(s) of the candidate - The degree for which the thesis is being submitted and a statement whether the thesis is submitted in total or partial fulfilment of the requirements for that degree.
-Total fulfilment is defined as the thesis and any other material presented with the thesis for examination (e.g., artefacts, novels or exegeses) and should be written as: - A thesis submitted in total fulfilment of the requirements for the degree of <Insert Degree Name> - Partial fulfilment is defined as the thesis and any other course requirements not presented with the thesis for examination (e.g., compulsory coursework) and should be written as: - A thesis submitted in partial fulfilment of the requirements for the degree of <Insert Degree Name> - For a jointly awarded degree the statement should be written as: - A thesis jointly submitted in total fulfilment of the requirements for the degree of <Insert Degree Name> - The name of the School associated with the work - La Trobe University, Victoria, Australia (do not include details of the campus at which you studied) - Where the degree is a joint PhD you should also list the School and University of the partner institution - The month and year when the thesis was initially submitted for examination
+- Where the degree is a joint PhD you should also list the school and university of the partner institution and provide a separate title page for the other institution with the home institution coming first. - the month and year when the thesis was initially submitted for examination.

-The title page should not contain any illustrations, images, embellishments or other information other than that listed above.
+The title page should not contain any illustrations, images, logos, embellishments or other information other than that listed above.

-Examples of a title pages can be seen in Appendix 1:
+Examples of title pages can be seen in Appendix 1:

-- A: for a degree in total fulfilment of the requirements for the degree. - B: for a degree in partial fulfilment of the requirements for the degree. - C: for a jointly awarded degree in total fulfilment of the requirements for the degree.
+- A: for a degree in total fulfilment of the requirements for the degree. - B: for a degree in partial fulfilment of the requirements for the degree. - C: for a jointly awarded degree in total fulfilment of the requirements for the degree including where La Trobe is the home institution, and where La Trobe is the host institution.

-5.2 Table of Contents
+5.2: Table of Contents